easy30/easy-task/README.md

 java -jar task-console.jar --task.factory.appName=app1 --server.port=8091
 - Launch another command line window and execute commands as follows for the start of app1 (port 8092) <br/> java -jar task-console.jar --task.factory.appName=app2 --server.port=8092
 - Switch the task to app2 to execute.
-Go to http://localhost:8080, click the "Modify" button, pop up the modification page, click the "Apply" drop-down box, you should be able to see APP1, APP2 is also inside, select APP2, then save and close.
+Go to http://localhost:8080, click the "Modify" button, pop up the modification page, click the "Application" drop-down box, you should be able to see APP1, APP2 is also inside, select APP2, then save and close.
 - Observe the command line output window of app2 and find that the demo has been transferred to app2 for execution.

 ### The scheduling platform is applied to existing spring boot application.